 38. Belgium Industrial Revolution

-The following are widely accepted Belgium Facts: It was in Belgium when the Industrial Revolution first began. extending from Britain over the English Channel on the continent, at least.
+The following are widely accepted facts: It was in Belgium when the Industrial Revolution first began—extending from Britain over the English Channel on the continent.

-Particularly important centers for mining and metallurgical production were the Wallonian cities of Liege and Charleroi.
+The Wallonian cities of Liege and Charleroi were significant mining and metallurgical production centres.
 Up to the middle of the 20th century, the Sambre and Meuse River Valleys were among the most important industrial areas in the world.

-Industrialization, however, did not come without a price, which was manifested in the form of a general decline in the textile industry in the nearby Flanders region.
+Industrialization, however, did not come without a price, manifested in a general decline in the textile industry in the nearby Flanders region.

-The tendency started after WWII and increased in the late 20th century, according to commonly accepted Belgium Facts.
+According to commonly accepted facts, the tendency started after WWII and increased in the late 20th century.
 In the second part of the 20th century, Flanders began to recover.

 However, once it was over, Flanders’ economy grew more, whereas Wallonia’s economy tanked.
 Today, Flanders serves as Belgium’s economic hub.